 In an era of one-click marketing where the goal is to garner response through a direct reply or clicking on a link to complete the survey and take home a coupon, fraudsters use it to their advantage using the same technique.
 Thus, the SMS threat landscape expands as users click the link without verifying the URL and sharing their information.
 In other instances, the text directs the victims to a website on the pretext of a small gift in exchange for survey participation.
 The website asks for credit/debit cards, personal details, or bank account numbers to cover the shipping charges, and the victim falls prey to such schemes’ by divulging the details without a second thought.
 The entire notion for fraudsters revolves around incentive-based fraud which rarely raises suspicious eyes.

-All the mobile marketing platforms, businesses are in a tough spot as such frauds are an inherent risk to their brand reputation and revenue streams.
-Protection against SMS fraud is an important element to not just brand safety but an important application of mobile security and data protection.
-All such personalized messages, branding content that looks legitimate can be a sign of SMS fraud.
+All mobile marketing platforms and businesses are in a tough spot as such frauds are an inherent risk to their brand reputation and revenue streams.
+Protection against SMS fraud is an important element of not just brand safety but also an important application of mobile security and data protection.
+All such personalized messages, and branding content that looks legitimate can be a sign of SMS fraud.
 Fake branding is a scammer’s favorite weapon to trick people.
 It is important to have tools and measures in place to verify the authenticity of the texts and always be cautious before clicking on any unwanted link to keep trouble away.